-The subpoenas issued Monday are the latest in a wide net the House panel has cast in an effort to investigate the deadly day when a group of Trump's supporters, fueled by his false claims of a stolen election, brutally assaulted police and smashed their way into the Capitol to interrupt the certification of Democrat Joe Biden's victory.
+The subpoenas are the latest in a wide net the House panel has cast in an effort to investigate the riot, when supporters of former President Donald Trump, fueled by his false claims of a stolen election, assaulted police and smashed their way into the Capitol to interrupt the certification of Democrat Joe Biden's victory.

 Additional reporting by The Associated Press.

 Republicans are trying to make the case that President Joe Biden abused his public office for his family's financial gain.

 The bill to temporarily avert a shutdown would need House support, which is not guaranteed.

 From air travel to a program that makes sure newborns are being fed, a government shutdown would have wide-ranging consequences.